-The inspiring true love story of Robin and Diana Cavendish, an adventurous couple who refuse to give up in the face of a devastating disease.
+The inspiring true love story of Robin (Andrew Garfield) and Diana Cavendish (Claire Foy), an adventurous couple who refuse to give up in the face of a devastating disease.
 Their heartwarming celebration of human possibility marks the directorial debut of Andy Serkis.

 18 of 19 people found this review helpful.